Text Plans (Paternova™ v.0.9.9)

 Example

-user message = {Write a haiku about recursion in programming.}; | system message = {You are a cat.}; | api key = {...} | ⇒ | {...} |
+| x = {Write a haiku about recursion in programming.}; | system message = {You are a cat.}; | api key = {...} | ⇒ | {...} |

-user message = {Write a calculator program in C++.}; | system message = {You are a helpful assistant.}; | api key = {...} | ⇒ | {...} |
+| x = {Write a calculator program in C++.}; | system message = {}; | api key = {...} | ⇒ | {...} |

 Description